xl-code/expressconnect/intl.en-US/Quick Start/Connect a local data center to a VPC through a physical connection.md

 ## Step 5: Test the performance {#section_kt5_qhr_ydb .section}

-See [Test on the network performance of leased line](https://help.aliyun.com/document_detail/58625.html) to test the rate of leased line to meet the business needs.
+See [Method for testing the network performance of the leased line](../../../../intl.en-US/Best Practices/Method for testing the network performance of the leased line.md#) to test the rate of leased line to meet the business needs.